'Legend of the Necessary Dreamer' (Vanguard Editions, 2017)

 Dr. Kristen Kreider, author of Poetics & Place: The Architecture of Sign, Subjects and Site

 '"Where are the places I may more easily adapt to my own scale?"
 Maria Fusco, ghost phenomenologist, fuses dust and memory in her account of a residency at an ancient palácio in Lisbon.
 What's stucco; what's skin?
 And what are the kinds of work we can do on either?
 An ecstatic, lyrical investigation into the layers of the personal, historical and mythic past.’
 Joanna Walsh, author of Hotel

 Maria Fusco is an award winning Belfast-born writer working across fiction, criticism and theory.
 Her work is translated into ten languages.
 Recent works include: Master Rock, an experimental radio play performed and recorded inside a granite mountain on the west coast of Scotland, commissioned by Artangel and BBC Radio 4, and the solo-authored books With A Bao A Qu Reading When Attitudes Become Form, 2013 (Los Angeles/Vancouver: New Documents, 2013), Gonda, 2012 and The Mechanical Copula, 2011 (both published Berlin/New York: Sternberg Press).
 She is currently a Professor at Northumbria University, previously a Reader at the University of Edinburgh and Director of Art Writing at Goldsmiths.

 You can read a longer review here.

-This is a limited edition of 200 copies.
+Due to overwhelming demand, this is a second impression of 200 copies.
 You can purchase a copy of Legend of the Necessary Dreamer via PayPal using: firstname.lastname@example.org.

 Alternatively, you can make a bank transfer to VANGUARD READINGS, Account Number: 21788057, Sort Code: 50-10-29.
 Please let me know your postal address via the Contact page.